thoughtspot/rest-api-sdk/Java/doc/controllers/group.md

 # Delete Group

 To remove a group from the ThoughtSpot system, send a DELETE request to this endpoint.

-At Least one value needed.
+At least one value needed.
 When both are given,then user id will be considered to fetch user information.

 ```java
 CompletableFuture<Boolean> deleteGroupAsync(